Contemporary Art Society of Victoria

 Is there an opening?

-Yes, we are holding a “Try and Buy” event.
+Yes, we are holding two “Try and Buy” events.
 Invited guests, artists and the public are invited to attend.
 This special event gives the buyers the opportunity to “Try on” a brooch (or three!) and we will have our electronic credit card facility present to be able to process sales on the day!
 Purchased brooches may be taken on the day.
 This is popular with purchasers!

-The “Try and Buy” event will be held at the Fitzroy Library (128 Moor Street, Fitzroy) on Saturday the 7th July 2018, from 11am to 1.00pm (duration) Entrants and their guests are invited to attend.
+The first “Try and Buy” event will be held at the Fitzroy Library (128 Moor Street, Fitzroy) on Saturday the 2nd May 2020, from 11am to 1pm (duration) Entrants and their guests are invited to attend.
 Refreshments will be served.
 Please RSVP for catering purposes.

 Can I get some invitations to send to friends?